 One may be the loneliest number, but two can be worse than one in the context of founders.

-Because we represent so many startups and small businesses, we end up drafting a lot of closely held company operating agreements/shareholder agreements.
+Because we represent so many startups and small businesses, we end up drafting a lot of closely held Company Operating Agreements/Shareholder Agreements.
 One of the key concerns in a company with only a few owners is the dreaded 50/50 vote – also known as a “deadlock.”
 How can a company make a decision if the owners can’t achieve the necessary consent required to make a decision?
 This comes up all the time, so I thought I’d share some of the solutions we suggest to our clients

-4. Mediation.
-If each party is adamant that his course of action be taken, and the simple methods discussed above do not resolve the issue, the parties could go to mediation.
+If each party is adamant that his course of action should be taken, and the simple methods discussed above do not resolve the issue, the parties could go to mediation.
 This is an expensive process that could easily cost each side $5,000.
 Oftentimes the cost leads to surrender of one of the sides.

 Ultimately, it is important to have a plan in place in the event that a deadlock occurs.
 This will ensure that the company is able to function smoothly and helps protect against potentially expensive disagreements, allowing the company’s owners to focus on their overall business goals.
-Reach out to Vela Wood PC or your attorney if you need assistance in determining and/or drafting a deadlock provision for your company operating agreement.

-Kevin Vela is a managing partner at Vela | Wood and focuses his practice on startups, corporate law, capital raises, and commercial real estate.
-You can contact Kevin by emailing him at email@example.com.
+Kevin Vela is the managing partner at Vela Wood.
+He focuses his practice in the areas of venture financing, mergers & acquisitions, corporate law, capital raises, and real estate investment activities.
+You can see Kevin’s attorney profile HERE.